rileyle/PHYS328W/eval/eval2.md

 1. How has your learning progressed so far?
 2. What have been your strengths and challenges in the course so far?
-3. What do you plan to do to address any challenges you have identified?
+3. What have you done, or what do you plan to do, to address any challenges you have identified?
 4. What support do you need from me or your colleagues?
 5. What would you like to add that isn't addressed above?